Email marketing

 Product launches

 You can inform the subscribers about important product launches using stories in your newsletters.
 Tell about recent innovations in a vivid and involving manner.
-Do not just use plain facts –– show the way the readers may apply these updates like Digital Ocean did in their email.
+Do not just use plain facts — show the before-and-after for users and the way readers may apply these updates like Digital Ocean did in their email.

 Storytelling Email Example by DigitalOcean